Huxpro/huxpro.github.io/_includes/about/en.md

 > Your time is limited, so don’t waste it living someone else’s life.

 Hi, I am _@huxpro_ (Huang, Xuan), a will-be [Facebook](https://www.facebook.com/) software engineer and a professed digital designer.
-My interests range from programming languages in general (type system, type-based formal verification, compiler construction, memory management) to indurstial software engineering (web/mobile app development, user experience, developer experience).
-In the past, I worked on [Alitrip (Fliggy)](https://www.alitrip.com/) mobile/web in the [Alibaba Group](https://en.wikipedia.org/wiki/Alibaba_Group), found and lead front-end infrastructure team at a unicorn startup [Beijing Weiying (WePiao)](https://www.crunchbase.com/organization/beijing-weiying-technology), and helped [Ele.me](https://en.wikipedia.org/wiki/Ele.me) to upgrade their mobile web into [the first influential PWA (progressive web app) in China](https://medium.com/elemefe/upgrading-ele-me-to-progressive-web-app-2a446832e509).
+My interests range from programming languages in general (type system, type-based formal verification, compiler construction, runtime system) to indurstial software engineering (web/mobile app development, user interface and UX, developer infra and DX).

+In the past, I worked on [Alitrip (Fliggy)](https://www.alitrip.com/) mobile and web apps under the [Alibaba Group](https://en.wikipedia.org/wiki/Alibaba_Group), found and lead front-end infrastructure team at a unicorn startup [Beijing Weiying (WePiao)](https://www.crunchbase.com/organization/beijing-weiying-technology), and helped [Ele.me](https://en.wikipedia.org/wiki/Ele.me) to upgrade their mobile web into [the first influential PWA (progressive web app) in China](https://medium.com/elemefe/upgrading-ele-me-to-progressive-web-app-2a446832e509).

 I studied BA, Digital Media Art at [Communication University of China](https://en.wikipedia.org/wiki/Communication_University_of_China) and MS, Computer Science at [Rochester Institute of Technology](https://en.wikipedia.org/wiki/Rochester_Institute_of_Technology), with a focus on programming languages theory and construction.

 ##### My Programming Languages Spectrum

 I generally prefer languages that are close to ML ("Meta Language"), i.e. _mostly functional programming_.
 This should explain most of my picks e.g. JavaScript within dynamically-typed's, Scala within JVM's, Rust within unmanaged's.
-Other preferences such as typed over untyped, expressive over limited are usually no-brainers.
+Other preferences such as typed over untyped, expressive over limited are no-brainers.

 > __Left-right__ is how much I prefer it.  __Top-down__ is how much I know it. __Versions__ are lower bounds.